-In 2017, HGNA, a nonprofit organization in Downers Grove that is now named Navigate Adolescence, created a program for 4th and 5th-grade boys, called HEROES.
+In 2017, HGNA, a nonprofit organization in Downers Grove that is now named Navigate Adolescence, created a program for 4th and 5th grade boys, called HEROES.
 The HEROES curriculum has been updated and renamed Compass for Boys: Finding Your Way.

 Navigate Adolescence, Inc., (formerly Helping Girls Navigate Adolescence, Inc.), is a nonprofit organization (located in Downers Grove) devoted to providing kids and their parents the tools needed to navigate adolescence with confidence, resilience, and kindness.
 HGNA changed its name to reflect that they are now offering programs for boys and for girls.

-Registration for Compass will close at 11:59pm on Tuesday, January 21, 2020.
+Registration for Compass will close at 11:59pm on Friday, January 21, 2022.

 *Please note: Fee reductions are available based on need.

-A full refund will be provided for cancellations made by Tuesday, January 21, 2020.
+A full refund will be provided for cancellations made by Friday, January 21, 2022.

 Once registration closes, a significant amount of work goes into balancing class sizes with facilitators, printing schedules that are unique to each boy, as well as purchasing and organizing materials by facilitated session.
 Due to the complexity and energy that goes into these tasks, unfortunately, we cannot accommodate on-site registration.